 What chunking means in User Experience and Design

-In user experience or design, chunking means breaking up your content into short sections that are easy to understand and remember.
+In user experience or design, chunking means breaking up your content into short sections that are easy to understand and remember to avoid cognitive overload.
 It also creates a visual separation.
-Chunking avoids walls of text.
+Chunking information avoids walls of text.
 This layout enables skimming and scrolling on smartphones.

 Methods of Chunking Content